-Level 4 7-8 A clear understanding of the issue is shown typically by: using four brief way or two developed ways or two ways, one brief and one fully developed or three ways with one developed or a comprehensive explanation using one way only.
+Level 4 7 A clear understanding of the issue is shown typically by: using four brief ways or two developed ways or two ways, one brief and one fully developed or three ways with one developed or a comprehensive explanation using one way only.
 The candidate is likely to express understanding in a clear and correct style of English with a correct use of specialist vocabulary where appropriate.
 The skills needed to produce convincing extended writing in place.
 Good organisation and clarity.
 Very few syntactical and/or spelling errors may be found.
-Excellent organisation and planning.
+Excellent organisation and planning. ----------- ---

-Question Number Answer Mark

-4 (d) AO2 Indicative content Reasons for supporting this statement could be: • it is the woman's right to choose • it should be allowed as people make mistakes • it is better than having an unwanted child

-Reasons for not supporting this statement could be:

-Other approaches are possible and must be marked according to the levels.
+Question Answer Mark Number 4 (d) AO2 Indicative content Reasons for supporting this statement could be: it is the woman's right to choose it should be allowed as people make mistakes it is better than having an unwanted child Reasons for not supporting this statement could be: abortion should not be allowed beyond 24 weeks the Catholic Church teaches that human life begins at conception abortion can be seen as murder Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.

-Award marks as follows: Candidates who do not refer to at least one religion in either (i) or (ii) cannot go beyond 3 marks for the whole of (d).

-(i) Own opinion 1 mark for 3

-a simple reason2 marks for

-a developed reason

-or two simple reasons

-3 marks forthree simple reasons

-or two developed reasons

-or a fully developed reason

-(ii) Why some people may disagree with their opinion 3
+Award marks as follows: Candidates who do not refer to Roman Catholic Christianity in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or two developed reasons or a fully developed reason 3 (ii) Why some people may disagree with their opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or two developed reasons or a fully developed reason 3

-1 mark for

-a simple reason2 marks for

-a developed reason

-or two simple reasons

-3 marks for

-three simple reasons

-1 or two developed reasons

-or a fully developed reason

-Question Number Correct Answer Partially Correct Answer Reject Mark 5 (a) AO1 where two sets of children (stepbrothers and stepsisters) become one family after their (divorced) parents marry each other the joining of two adults by marriage who have had previous relationships and children from them a family where there are children from previous relationships a family containing step-siblings blended family Any alternative wording of the above points is acceptable. when divorced people are married to new partners a family with children who are not related examples of reconstituted families Any alternative wording of the above point is acceptable.
-Answers which define a different key word (0) 2
+Question Number Correct Answer Partially Correct Answer Reject Mark 5 (a) AO1 where two sets of children (stepbrothers and stepsisters) become one family after their (divorced) parents marry each other the joining of two adults by marriage who have had previous relationships and children from them a family where there are children from previous relationships a family containing step-siblings blended family Any alternative wording of the above points is acceptable. when divorced people are married to new partners a family with children who are not related examples of re- constituted families Any alternative wording of the above point is acceptable.
+(1) Answers which define a different key word (0) 2